violazhong/llm-hallucination-an-internal-tug-of-war/index.md

 ## TL;DR

-LLM hallucination isn’t just a random error, but a result of two or more competing processes within the model: an internal **tug of war**.
-My work suggests that even when a model knows it should be uncertain, another drive can take over and lead to a confident response.
-This shows that hallucination is not a failure of knowledge but a policy failure.
-This is a direct, causal, explanation for the “incentivized guessing” phenomenon in [the concurrent Open AI work](https://arxiv.org/abs/2509.04664).
-By mechanistically investigating [Llama-2-13b-chat](https://huggingface.co/meta-llama/Llama-2-13b-chat), I located this war within a specific model region where both confident hallucination and user representation are deeply intertwined.
-This reframes LLM hallucination from a vague statistical issue to a tangible engineering one, opening a completely new path to fixing hallucinations from the inside out.
+LLM hallucination isn’t just a random error, but a result of two or more competing components within the model: an internal **tug of war**.
+My work suggests that even when a model's internal knowledge caliberation works well, another drive can take over and lead to a confident-sounding response.
+This shows that hallucination is not a failure of knowledge but a failure to reconciliate on conflicting considerations, possibly due to the lack of enough specifications.
+This work is a direct, causal, and mechanistic explanation for the “incentivized guessing” phenomenon in the Open AI paper [Why Language Models Hallucinate](https://arxiv.org/abs/2509.04664).
+By investigating [Llama-2-13b-chat](https://huggingface.co/meta-llama/Llama-2-13b-chat), I located "this war" as a model region where both hallucination and user representation are deeply intertwined.
+This work reframes LLM hallucination from a vague statistical issue to a tangible engineering one, opening a new path to fixing hallucinations.

 ## Table of Contents